 Wetting agents Additives For Oil-Based Drilling Mud

-The viscous properties of the fluid may be derived from other solids such as drilled solids and weighting material.
+The viscous properties of the drilling fluid may be derived from other solids such as drilled solids and weighting material.
 These solids will adsorb the surfactants and will likely be mainly oil-wet.
 However, if insufficient surfactants are present, the solids can contact each other through a layer of water resulting in high viscosities being generated.
 Water-wet solids, particularly barite, can give viscosity problems at the solids removal equipment ultimately resulting in the removal of the barite.
 The problem can be avoided by maintaining the correct level of emulsifier and can possibly be cured by the addition of surfactants called oil-wetting agents.
 These are supplemental additives to quickly and effectively oil-wet solids that become water-wet.
 Drill solids and weighting agents will naturally water-wet and the wetting agents will strip off the water and replace it with an oil layer.

 The Polymeric viscosifiers additives that increase the viscosity of oil muds in the presence of organophilic bentonite, especially when the organophilic bentonite performance is reduced by high temperatures; they work up to 400°F. High molecular weight sulfonated polystyrene becomes effective only when the temperature exceeds 250°F.